sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 In this section, you will perform the necessary configuration on the remote Queue Manager **mq**, to permit ACE to connect to it.

-### Create and Configure MQ artefacts
+### Create and Configure MQ artefacts post-deployment (not recommended)

 The remote Queue Manager called **mq** has already been created and deployed, in its own Helm Chart.

-You will now use the MQ Console to perform some configuration.
+You could now use the MQ Console to perform some configuration.
+However, those will not be "baked in" to the initial Halm Chart, and so if Kubernetes restarts relevant pods, your changes will be lost.
 1. Open the MQ Console for the Queue Manager in one of these ways:
   - (Recommended) Point a browser session at the ICP4I Platform Navigator: `https://mycluster.icp/integration`, and under `Messaging` select `mq`.
   - Point a browser session at the ICP Main Portal: `https://mycluster.icp:8443`, open `Workloads` -> `Helm releases`, find the Helm Release called `mq` and on the right `Launch` -> `console-https`.